 Stool softeners and other medications can also help relieve existing stomach discomfort, nausea, and pain.

-To schedule a diagnostic evaluation for symptoms of irritable bowel syndrome (IBS), call the Kids and Tummies office nearest you or book an appointment online today.
+To schedule a diagnostic evaluation for symptoms of irritable bowel syndrome (IBS), call either Kids and Tummies office location or book an appointment online today.